5 unique ways to paint a bookshelf

 You’ll see that it looks quite a lot like the decoupage bookcase from project one.

 I used different products but the feel is the same.
+I just love this colour combination for Autumn.
+It feels so natural and warm.

 This green paint is the super popular, Hampton Olive.
 It’s a lovely, earthy, muted green.
-And the shelves were stained with No Pain Gel Stain, in Walnut.

-It’s what keeps the creativity flowing.
+The good news is that it’s what keeps the creativity flowing.

 More about upcycling and refinishing furniture.

-Pin it for later – 5 unique ways to paint a bookshelf
+Pin it for later – 5 Unique Ways to Paint a Bookshelf

-All great ideas to transform a blah book shelf into something special.
+1. All great ideas to transform a blah book shelf into something special.
 I’d like to try the decoupage!

-Thanks Maria!
+1. Thanks Maria!
 The decoupage is very easy with wallpaper.
 I’d love to see if you do it.

-Racheal, I can see why the decoupaged shelf sold so fast it’s lovely.
+2. Racheal, I can see why the decoupaged shelf sold so fast it’s lovely.
 What a great way to add texture to a piece of furniture.

-Thanks, it was lovely, I really should do it again.
+1. Thanks, it was lovely, I really should do it again.

-They are all beautiful!
+3. They are all beautiful!
 I love the decoupage and the stencil!
 I have a dresser I want to paint and stencil in the weeks ahead!
 I am pinning it so I can refer to your tutorial!
 Thanks!

-Thanks, Donna.
+1. Thanks, Donna.
 I can’t wait to see it!

-Aw, thank you, that’s kind.
+1. Aw, thank you, that’s kind.